josefsbreakfast/Polaris-Protocol/README_for_non_survivors.md

 > We disclosed.
 We cooperated.
 > We surrendered our data, our bodies, and our narratives.
 >
 > And then?
-We were containe.
+We were contained.
 We were looped.
 We were algorithmically shamed.

 Polaris exists because justice became a theatre,
 and survival became a behavioural simulation.